matiduda/so2-game/README.md

-> :warning: **Copyright notice!**<br><br>The game was built as a project for an *Operating systems II* university course.<br>If you use this code for your project, you can expect to have it not accepted and you may also face other consequences including **fail in your class**.<br><br>Please be careful!
+> :warning: **Important information**<br><br>This game was built as a project for an **Operating systems II** university course.
+If one uses any part of this code in their project, they can expect to have it not be accepted.
+One of the possible consequences of that action would be a **fail in the course**.<br><br>Please be careful!

-# Multiplayer terminal game

 ## How to build

 You must have `ncurses` library installed.
-If you don't, use the following command
+You can do this by using the following command
 ```sh
 sudo apt-get install libncurses5-dev
 ```